aiven/aiven-docs/docs/products/clickhouse/howto/monitor-performance.md

 2. Choose either a new or existing Grafana® service.
     -   If you choose to use a new service, follow instructions on [how to create a service](/docs/platform/howto/create_new_service).
-    -   If you\'re already using Grafana® on Aiven, you can integrate your M3DB as an additional data source for that existing Grafana.
+    -   If you're already using Grafana® on Aiven, you can integrate your M3DB as an additional data source for that existing Grafana.
 3. On the service **Overview** page for your Grafana® service, select